Document Type : RESEARCH PAPER

 Abstract

 Objectives: Accurate diagnosis and characterization of rotator cuff tendon (RCT) tears are crucial for optimal treatment planning.
-This study compared the diagnostic performance of 3D Multiple Echo Recombined Gradient Echo (MERGE) MRI with conventional 2D MRI for RCT tear assessment and surgical planning.
+This study compared the diagnostic performance of 3D Multiple Echo Recombined Gradient Echo (MERGE) MRI with conventional 2D MRI for the assessment of RCT tears and surgical planning.

-Methods: Sixty-two patients with suspected RCT tears underwent shoulder MRI with standard 2D and 3D MERGE protocols, followed by arthroscopic evaluation.
+Methods: Sixty-two patients with suspected RCT tear underwent shoulder MRI using standard 2D and 3D MERGE protocols, followed by arthroscopic evaluation.
 RCT tears were classified as crescent, longitudinal, or massive.
-Sensitivity, specificity, and accuracy of 3D MERGE and 2D MRI were calculated using arthroscopy as the reference standard.
+The sensitivity, specificity, and accuracy of 3D MERGE and 2D MRI were calculated using arthroscopy as the reference standard.
 Inter-observer agreement was assessed using kappa statistics.

-Conclusion: 3D MERGE MRI exhibited superior diagnostic performance and reliability compared to 2D MRI for RCT tear characterization.
+Conclusion: 3D MERGE MRI exhibited superior diagnostic performance and reliability compared to 2D MRI in characterizing RCT tears.
 The enhanced accuracy of 3D MERGE MRI may facilitate preoperative assessment and surgical decision-making for RCT tears.

 Keywords